Tochukz/Applied-ASP.NET-4-in-context/README.md

 __Using Form Authentication__
 The security of Forms Authentication relies on an encrypted browser cookie called _.ASPXAUTH__.
 Using _FormsAuthentication.Decrypt_ to decrypt the cookie returns a _FormAuthenticationTicket_ object.

+The key property encoded in the cookie is _Name_.
+This is the identity that will be associated with the requests that the user makes.
+The security of this system comes from the fact that the cookie data is encrypted and signed using our server’s `machine keys`.
+These are generated automatically by IIS, and without these keys, the authentication information contained in the cookie cannot be read or modified.

 __NB:__ When deploying an application that uses _Forms Authentication_ to a farm of servers, we must either ensure that requests always go back to the server that generated the cookie (known as _affinity_) or ensure that all of the server have the same machine keys.
-Keys can be generated and configured using the Machine Keys option n IIS Manager (the icon is in the ASP.NET section).
+Keys can be generated and configured using the Machine Keys option in IIS Manager (the icon is in the ASP.NET section).

 Enabling Forms Authentication in _Web.Config_
 ```